hepplerj/machinesvalley/visualizations.md

 ## {{ page.title }}

 <p>Views are interpretive historical visualizations from my research.
-Each view aims to address a research question or theme.</p>
+Each view aims to address or illustrate a research question or theme.</p>

 <div class="row">
   <div class="col-xs-12 col-md-8">